Blink-Project/yocto-orangepi-r1plus/README.md

 1. Find the output SD Card image:
 ```
-build/tmp/deploy/images/orangepi-r1plus/core-image-minimal-orangepi-r1plus.wic
+build/tmp/deploy/images/orangepi-r1plus/IMAGE_NAME.wic
 ```
 2. Insert the SD card to be programmed in your computer.
 3. Flash the image.
 In the command below:
     - Replace sdX by your SD card identifier (e.g.: sdb):
-    - Replace IMAGE_NAME by the name of the wic file produced by the `bitbake` command in previous sections
+    - Replace IMAGE_NAME by the name of the file found in the previous step
 ```
 sudo bmaptool copy --bmap build/tmp/deploy/images/orangepi-r1plus/IMAGE_NAME.wic.bmap build/tmp/deploy/images/orangepi-r1plus/IMAGE_NAME.wic /dev/sdX
 ```